Natasha Mann

 Rabbi Natasha Mann (born 17 January 1991) is a rabbi of New London Synagogue in the United Kingdom, which is affiliated to Masorti Judaism.
-She is the first openly queer rabbi in a traditional Jewish denomination in Europe.
+She is the first openly queer rabbi in a Jewish denomination in Europe.

 Biography

 Rabbi Mann was born in Hertfordshire, England, to non-Jewish parents.
 Her mother is English and her father is Indian, her paternal grandparents are Muslim and Sikh.
 She began to take an interest in Judaism after Jewish ancestry was mentioned at a relative's funeral.
 Mann converted to Judaism at the age of 19 at New London Synagogue under Rabbi Jeremy Gordon.
 She obtained her undergraduate degree in Theology at Heythrop College, University of London.

 Mann then attended the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles, which is affiliated to Conservative Judaism.
 She also worked for AJU as a mashgiach, a kashrut supervisor, for two years.
 Rabbi Mann was ordained in 2019 by Rabbi Bradley Shavit Artson.
 At graduation, Mann was also awarded the Henry Fisher Award for Outstanding Achievement in Jewish Studies.

 Masorti Judaism (known as Conservative Judaism in North America) is a Jewish religious movement that regards the authority of Jewish law and tradition as emanating primarily from the assent of the people and the community through the generations, more than from divine revelation.
 It therefore views Jewish law, or halakha, as both binding and subject to historical development.
 Masorti Judaism is the third-largest Jewish religious movement worldwide, estimated to represent close to 1.1 million people under the umbrella movement Masorti Olami.

 At the time of her entering rabbinic school, the Masorti movement in the UK was not egalitarian and the only female Masorti/Conservative rabbi, Rabbi Daniella Kolodny, a United States citizen and the first female rabbi to serve in the United States Navy, was not employed by a congregation.
 Rabbi Mann and Rabbi Zahavit Shelev were the first British Jewish women to be ordained as rabbis in the Masorti movement.
 As a someone who identifies as mixed race, Rabbi Mann was also the Masorti movement's first rabbi of colour.